erickch10/shortener/README.md

 - Personalize the response in case an invalid short URL is provided.
 - Validate the input of the base 62 encoding/decoding functions.
+- Extract some of the logic put into the Controllers to a more appropriate place.